YerongAI/Office-Tool/README.md

 Functions and Features:

-- Create Office installation configuration.
-The config can be exported to local, or imported from local or web.
+- Create, import or export Office installation configuration.
-- Download Office, supporting `ALL` Office channels and `ALL` Office languages.
+- Download Office in any language, and from any update channel.
-- Install Office or modify the existing Office, such as adding new products and applications, or uninstalling products and applications.
+- Install Office in just a few steps, choose the product, language, and apps you want.
+- Modify Office installation, easy to add or remove anything at once.
 - Create Office ISO, supports default installation config and silent installation config.
-- Activate Office.
-Support online activation, phone activation and KMS activation.
+- Activate Office, support online activation, phone activation and KMS activation.
 - Support Office activation management, including license management, key management and KMS management.
 - Change Office update channel, support upgrading/downgrading Office without reinstalling Office.
-- Remove Office.
-Force remove Office while it can’t be uninstalled in normal way, support Office from Office 2003 to the latest Office version.
+- Force remove Office while it can’t be uninstalled in normal way, supports from Office 2003 to the latest Office version.
+- Fast and stable to convert Office documents, based on Office COM.
 - Integrated Office tools, including resetting settings, fixing Office problems.
-- Convert Office documents, based on Office COM. it's fast and stable.
-- Personalize theme, you can build your special Office Tool Plus.
+- Personalize theme, build your special Office Tool Plus.
-- Advanced settings allow you to use more advanced features, such as Office internal channels.

 ## Download and quick start